jnieberg/react-three-texture/README.md

 ![Shapes Example](./public/readme-shapes.png)

 A variety of basic shapes can be drawn on a layer.
-Think of lines or curved lines, circles, rectanges and text.
+Think of lines, curved lines, circles or rectanges.

 ```jsx
 <Layer line={[0.1, 0.1, 0.9, 0.9, 0.9, 0.1]} shapeThickness={32} shapeRounded />